Meanings To Foam Terminology

 Cross Linked: Cross links are bonds that link one polymer chain to another

 Open Cell Foam: Refers to the structure of the foam as being homogenous open and interconnecting.

 Closed Cell Foam: Refers to the structure of the foam cellular network being completely tight and closed, allowing the foam to be used effectively as a seal with water absorption usually less than 0.5%.

-Homogenous: Foam that has uniform and evenly distributed cell structure that are similar or identical
+Homogenous: Foam that has a uniform and evenly distributed cell structure that is similar or identical

-Sealing Foam: Foam with a tight and closed cell structure and as a gasket and when under compression forms an effective water/air tight seal.
+Sealing Foam: Foam with a tight and closed cell structure, used as a gasket and when under compression forms an effective water/air tight seal.